maxim-zhao/bmp2tile/readme.txt

 palette data.
 This one doesn't attempt to handle different palette systems, it just shifts colours to their high 4 bits so you'd better make sure white is 255, 255,255.

+The option "Always emit 16 colours" toggles between emitting only as many colours as are used (possibly including unused ones in the middle, but omitting unused ones with higher indexes than any that are used in the image) and emitting a full 16 colour palette (if you want it to emit the full palette regardless of what's actually used).

 "Save" works again, but there are no plugins any more.